tytydraco/yessleep/out/I_Think_Somethings_Wearing_My_Elderly_Neighbors_Skin.md

 I know what stress looks like.
 I’ve seen people unravel.
 I’ve seen dementia hollow out their eyes until nothing’s left but blinking.

-But whatever’s inside Jack now—it’s not forgetting.
+But whatever’s inside Jack now, it’s not forgetting.
 It’s pretending.
 Pretending to be Jack.

 And it’s doing a damn bad job of it.